two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 ## Prerequisites and testing locally
 - [ ] Have Python3 installed
 - [ ] run `brew install mysql` - in case you have don't have this
+- [ ] run `brew install uwsgi` - you can run the app locally without this, but the dockerfile will need it to be in the requirements.txt file
 - [ ] run `pip3 install -r requirements.txt` to get all requirements for template
 - [ ] fill in the `core/.env` file with your app's details
 - [ ] run `python3 manage.py runserver` to check if the app is working on your local machine